Get started

 Reduce bandwidth and storage

-Go to Settings > Stream.
+Go to Video > Stream.

-Do one or more of the following:
+Go to Video > Stream > Zipstream and do one or more of the following:

 - Note

-The zipstream settings are used for both H.264 and H.265.
+The Zipstream settings are used for both H.264 and H.265.

-Turn on dynamic GOP and set a high GOP length value.
+Turn on Dynamic GOP and set a high Upper limit GOP length value.

 Set up network storage